sage-code/eve/manual/structure.md

 ## Main module

 Any module that contains method main() is the application main module and can lead a run-time session.
 A main module can have associated one or more configuration files.
-The configuration file contain parameter:value pairs used to setup: _global constants_.
+The configuration file contain parameter:value pairs used to setup: _system constants_.

 **properties**